pikvm/ustreamer/README.md

 $ ./ustreamer \
     --format=uyvy \ # Device input format
     --encoder=omx \ # Hardware encoding with OpenMAX
+    --workers=3 \ # Maximum workers for OpenMAX
-    --dv-timings \ # Use DV-timings
+    --persistent \ # Don't re-initialize device on timeout (for example when HDMI cable was disconnected) --dv-timings \ # Use DV-timings
     --drop-same-frames=30 # Save that traffic
 ```